pubscilive.com

 As we see around us in our community found earlier agriculture was difficult due to a lack of better instrumental facilities, fertilizers, pesticides, and better techniques.
 Now a days we can observed that all these things are easily available and accessible but agriculture has not improved as like as but most of the farmers ignored the main reason “Soil Health” and we are fully depending on inorganic fertilizers and pesticides for crop improvement, that is not good sign for farming because farming is long lasting process, if we destroyed our soil health today then its large impact in future crops which is deadly for farmers and specially for small scale farmers.
+I’m inquisitive about the soil health improvement because I think that soil health doesn’t only improve productivity but also plays greater role in aiding nutrition value.
+Therefore I am trying to apply my thoughts to improve it in my own field and now I think, through your platform i can apply my ideas, experience and do work to improve soil health through out nation.

 Problems and Causes